ankitadhar/AIPS-coding-challenge/README.md

 else the default file at `data/data.txt` will be processed to generate output.

 ### Other solutions
-The python notebook `automated_traffic_counter_basic.py` was a quick way to put my thoughts to check output.
+The python notebook `AIPS_code_challeng.ipynb` was a quick way to put my thoughts to check output.
 Feel free to take look.

 The `basic/automated_traffic_counter_basic.py` is a basic python code a conversion of python notebook, which was not very readable and hence moved to basic folder.
 Feel free to ignore it.